Decay of Nambu-Goto Cosmic String Loops via Coupling to a Massive Kalb-Ramond Field: Radiation

 \section{Radiation}

-In this section, we obtain the equation for massive particle radiation from Abelian-Higgs cosmic strings.
-Comparing our result with recent numerical simulations of cuspless loops \cite{MatsunamiPogosianSaurabhVachaspati, HindmarshLizarragaUrioUrrestilla}, we verify the correctness of obtained expression.
+In this section, we derive the equation for the radiation of massive particles from infinitely thin cosmic strings coupled to a massive Kalb-Ramond field.
+We also perform a comparative analysis with numerical simulations of cuspless loops \cite{MatsunamiPogosianSaurabhVachaspati, HindmarshLizarragaUrioUrrestilla} and radiation from cusps \cite{ PhysRevD.60.023503} of Abelian Higgs cosmic strings.